onepulltriple/Project_Euler_TDD/README.md

-# Project Euler - Test-Driven Development
+# Project Euler and Test-Driven Development using C#

-A C# repository containing a series of programming solutions to the mathematical problems found at https://projecteuler.net/archives
+This C# repository contains a series of programming solutions to the mathematical problems found at: https://projecteuler.net/archives

 The purpose of creating this repository is to practice test-driven development in Visual Studio 2022 (VS2022).